 - Find your common mistakes

 6-8 sample papers will make you a pro at exams and remove the fear.
-Oswal-Gurukul CBSE Sample Papers for Class 10 and 12 covers entire Term 2 syllabus with wide variety of questions..
+Oswal-Gurukul CBSE Sample Papers for Class 10 and 12 cover the entire Term 2 syllabus with a wide variety of questions.

 9. Work on your presentation skills.